jennyjianiguo/recklessCar/README.md

 # recklessCar
-Data analysis of a car's movement
+Data analysis of a car's movement.
+Read analysis.ipynb for more details.